PHOENIXCONTACT/MORYX-Framework/docs/articles/Processing/Activities.md

 }
 ````

-Resources can access and transform an activities tracing information using the fluent API `Transform`
-and `Trace`.
-This rather complex approach is taken because the type of the tracing object might change
-at runtime depending on the resource executing the activity or the circumstances of the execution.
+Resources can access and transform an activities tracing information using the fluent API [TracingExtension](xref:Moryx.AbstractionLayer.Activities.TracingExtension).
+This rather complex approach is taken because the type of the tracing object might change at runtime depending on the resource executing the activity or the circumstances of the execution.
-For the example above this would look like this:
+For the example above this would look like the following:

 ````cs
 FooTracing tracing = activity.TransformTracing<FooTracing>()